From £20,845 (test car £23,645)

-- Different looks make it stand out
+- Different looks make it stand out from the crowd

 - Mild-hybrid technology makes it efficient

-- The looks won’t be for everyone
+- The looks are devisive

 On The Road

-If you’re going to buy yourself a new Ford Puma, choosing which engine to go for is easy – there are only a couple of versions, and they both run on petrol for now (a diesel is on its way too, apparently).
-The car houses a 1.0-litre, three-cylinder unit, providing either 125ps or 155ps.
-I was handed the keys to the 155 ST-Line X test model.
-In this semblance, the compact SUV does zero to 62mph in 9.0 seconds, and its maximum speed is 127mph.
-The lesser-powered Puma will make the benchmark 0-62mph sprint in 9.8 seconds and manages 119mph.
-Whichever engine you go for, though, you'll be driving a manual - but an automatic transmission is coming, I promise you.
-Oh, and the other thing you should know is that performance is boosted by mild hybrid technology.
-It also makes the car more efficient.
-That's win-win all around, right?
-I'll try not bore you with how it works - it's basically a case of a battery charging up when you hit the brakes or decelerate.
-This generates energy and feeds it to an electric motor that aids the petrol engine.
-The result is you feel you're driving something more potent than a 1.0-litre – it’s more like a traditional 1.6-litre unit.
+The petrol version, which we focus on here, contains a 1.0-litre, three-cylinder assembly, pushing out a decent 125ps or a more robust 155ps.
+I was given the keys to the 155 ST-Line X. In this guise, the SUV does the 0-62mph benchmark in 9.0 seconds, and its top speed is a not-to-be-sniffed-at 127mph.
+The lower-powered Puma will make the 0-62mph run in 9.8 seconds and runs out of puff at 119mph.
+Whichever unit you opt for, though, you'll probably be driving a manual - because that's the type of gearbox the car was launched with.
+An automatic transmission is available now, but it seems like a bit of an afterthought.
+Oh, and something pretty fundamental you should know is that performance is hiked by mild-hybrid tech.
+It also makes the car greener and more economical.
+That's one hell of a win-win all round, don't you think?
+I'll try not to bore you stupid with how it all works - it's basically a case of a battery charging when you brake or decelerate.
+This process sparks energy and spoonfeeds it to an electric motor that supports the petrol-powered engine.
+The upshot is that you feel you're driving something more intense than a 1.0-litre car - it feels more like an old-school 1.6-litre lump.